A Brief Summary of the Following Article

 Although there have been incredible technological developments in vehicle safety over the past decade, accidents are still frequent.
-In fact, the National Highway Traffic Safety Administration approximates that 36,560 people died in car accidents in 2018, and 2.71 million victims suffered injuries that necessitated medical attention.
 Here are just a few of the most common causes of car accidents in Albuquerque:

-- Distracted driving: For the past decade, distracted driving has taken U.S. roadways by storm, which endangers the driver, their passengers, pedestrians, and others on the road.
+- Distracted driving: Distracted driving endangers the driver, their passengers, pedestrians, and others on the road.
 Distracted drivers are the leading cause of car accidents in the U.S. today.

 - Drunk driving: Every day, about 28 people in the United States die in drunk-driving crashes, which is about one person every 52 minutes.

 - Speeding: We all know the frustrations of juggling a busy schedule, but speed limits are put in place to protect all road users.
-Speeding kills and driving faster than the posted speed limit is an easy way to cause a car accident.
+Speeding kills, and driving faster than the posted speed limit is a potential way to cause a car accident.

-- Running red lights and stop signs: Drivers that run red lights risk causing wrongful death because they often cause significant collisions at high speeds.
-Likewise, many rollover accidents and side-impact car accidents result from drivers that run stop signs.
+- Running red lights and stop signs: Drivers who run red lights risk causing wrongful death because they often cause significant collisions at high speeds.
+Likewise, many rollover accidents and side-impact car accidents result from drivers who run stop signs.

 - Reckless driving: This is a moving violation in which drivers display a disregard for the rules of the road.
 When someone’s reckless driving causes an accident, the victims may be entitled to file a civil claim for compensation.